 - Bristol-Myers Squibb will register and disclose results from all R&D qualifying clinical studies; in addition contractual registration and disclosure requirements for clinical studies conducted with development partners will be defined.

-- Bristol-Myers Squibb is committed to the principles of good publishing practices and will adhere to the requirements of the ICMJE on authorship when determining both internal and external authorship for publication of research study data.
+- Bristol-Myers Squibb is committed to the principles of Good Publication Practice Guidelines (GPP; ismpp.org ) and International Committee of Medical Journal Editors Recommendations (ICMJE; icmje.org) including the ICMJE authorship criteria to determine external and internal authors for publication of research study data.

 - Reimbursement or compensation to research subjects must be consistent with the principle of voluntary participation in the study i.e., no real/perceived coercion.
 Any such reimbursement or compensation should be appropriate to the local economy and must be reviewed by the IEC/IRB.

 - Compensation to researchers must not in any way reward, or appear to reward, past prescribing of Bristol-Myers Squibb products or induce future prescribing of Bristol-Myers Squibb products.
 Payments must reflect fair market value for services rendered and be reasonable in light of the time and effort involved.